-A Tomahawk steak, also known as a Tomahawk ribeye, is a cut of beef taken from the rib section, specifically from ribs 6 through 12.
-It is easily identified by the long, frenched rib bone that remains attached, resembling a tomahawk axe.
-This distinctive bone not only gives the steak its dramatic appearance but also contributes to its higher price compared to a regular ribeye steak.
+A Tomahawk steak, often referred to as a Tomahawk ribeye, is a luxurious cut of beef taken from the cow’s rib section, specifically from ribs 6 through 12.
+It stands out for its long, frenched bone, which remains attached and gives the steak its signature look—resembling a tomahawk axe.
+This eye-catching bone not only enhances its visual appeal but also adds to its premium price tag compared to a standard ribeye steak.
+Rich, flavorful, and perfect for grilling or special occasions, the Tomahawk is a favorite among steak enthusiasts and BBQ lovers alike.

 The Tomahawk steak creates an impressive presentation for larger dinner parties.
 Although fairly easy to roast, the Tomahawk steak does require some time.